 All athletes have the right to compete in sport knowing that they, and their competitors, are clean.
-We believe in clean Waterskiing and Wakeboarding and work in partnership with UK Anti-Doping (UKAD) and our Federation to ensure that the integrity of our sport is protected.
+We believe in clean sport and work in partnership with UK Anti-Doping (UKAD) and our International Federation (IWWF : anti-doping) to ensure that the integrity of our sport is protected.

 The anti-doping rules of British Water Ski & Wakeboard are the UK Anti-Doping Rules published by UK Anti-Doping (or its successor), as amended from time to time.
 Such rules shall take effect and be construed as rules of British Water Ski & Wakeboard.

 British Water Ski and Wakeboard has in place a set of anti-doping rules that all athletes, coaches and athlete support personnel must abide by.
 The anti-doping rules for British Water Ski and Wakeboard are based on the World Anti-Doping Code, which governs anti-doping internationally.